sig-net/multichain-abstract-account/README.md

    * @public
    * @call
    */
-  async addAccount(accountId: string, authPath: AuthPath): Promise<void>{}
+  async addAccount(accountId: string, authIdentity: AuthIdentity): Promise<void>{}

-  // Methods that can be called by executeCallback private async addAuthPath(authPath: AuthPath): Promise<void> {}
+  // Methods that can be called by executeCallback private async addAuthIdentity(authIdentity: AuthIdentity): Promise<void> {}
-  private async removeAuthPath(authPath: AuthPath): Promise<void> {}
+  private async removeAuthIdentity(authIdentity: AuthIdentity): Promise<void> {}
-  private async callChainSig(authTarget: AuthPath, actions: Action[]): Promise<void> {
+  private async callChainSig(authTarget: AuthIdentity, actions: Action[]): Promise<void> {
     // Call ChainSig contract using authTarget as the path }
   private async deleteAccount(accountId: string): Promise<void> {}

   /**
-   * Expensive method as it requires iterating over the account map to find the AuthPath, but should be called rarely since users can provide the accountId for a constant time query
+   * Expensive method as it requires iterating over the account map to find the AuthIdentity, but should be called rarely since users can provide the accountId for a constant time query
    *
    * @public
    * @view
    */
-  findAccountByAuthPath(authPath: AuthPath): Account | null {}
+  findAccountByAuthIdentity(authIdentity: AuthIdentity): Account | null {}

   /**
    * @public